StevenBlack/vocab/million-dollar-words.md

 ### vagary
 A whimsical, capricious or eccentric idea or action.
-Pronounced VAY-GER-EE.

 ### valetudinarian